Fountains Fell Tarn: Water pH values

 Fountains Fell Tarn's inflow is precipitation, whereas, most of the water in Malham Tarn has arrived from streams and becks which flow over limestone, accruing alkalinity as it travels over the bedrock.

 Naming

 The tarn is named after the mountain it is located on; Fountains Fell.
 This was first recorded as Fountains Fell in 1540, named after Fountains Abbey who owned the sheep pasture rights on the mountain.
 The first written record of the name Fountains Fell Tarn, was in 1858, with the word tarn, a commonplace name for upland lakes, deriving from the Old Scandinavian tjǫrn.
 On the road through Silverdale, between Pen-y-ghent and Fountains Fell, to Halton Gill, lies the Ulfkil Cross base.
-The cross records the boundary between Stainforth and Malham Moors townships, and in written records lists the mountain (Fountains Fell as Gnup) and the tarn as Suartecumbe.
+The cross records the boundary between Stainforth and Malham Moor townships, and in written records lists the mountain (Fountains Fell as Gnup) and the tarn as Suartecumbe.

 Sometimes the lake is recorded as Fountains Tarn.